On the parameterized complexity of computing tree-partitions: Abstract

 \section{Abstract}

-We study the parameterized complexity of computing the tree-partition-width, a graph parameter equivalent to treewidth on graphs of bounded maximum degree.
+We study the parameterized complexity of computing the tree-partition-width, a graph parameter equivalent to tree\-width on graphs of bounded maximum degree.

-On one hand, we can obtain approximations of the tree-partition-width efficiently: we show that there is an algorithm that, given an $n$-vertex graph $G$ and an integer $k$, constructs a tree-partition of width $O(k^7)$ for $G$ or reports that $G$ has tree-partition width more than $k$, in time $k^{O(1)}n^2$.
+On one hand, we can obtain approximations of the tree-partition-width efficiently: we show that there is an algorithm that, given an $n$-vertex graph $G$ and an integer $k$, constructs a tree-partition of width $O(k^7)$ for $G$ or reports that $G$ has tree-partition-width more than $k$, in time $k^{O(1)}n^2$.
 We can improve slightly on the approximation factor by sacrificing the dependence on $k$, or on $n$.

 On the other hand, we show the problem of computing tree-partition-width exactly is XALP-complete, which implies that it is $W[t]$-hard for all $t$.
 We deduce XALP-completeness of the problem of computing the domino treewidth.

-Finally, we adapt some known results on the parameter tree-partition-width and the topological minor relation, and use them to compare tree-partition-width to tree-cut width.
+Next, we adapt some known results on the parameter tree-partition-width and the topological minor relation, and use them to compare tree-partition-width to tree-cut width.

+Finally, for the related parameter weighted tree-partition-width, we give a similar approximation algorithm (with ratio now $O(k^{15})$) and show XALP-completeness for the special case where vertices and edges have weight 1.